ianupamshekhar/image-to-sketch/README.md

 # image-to-sketch
-py script for converting Image to Pencil Sketch
+A simple script written in Python for converting an image to a pencil sketch.